Last Updated: January 2022

 Ontic will devote qualified technical support and developer personnel, as needed, to work on the problem exclusively and continuously until it is corrected.

-A significant segment of Ontic’s Platform or Services experiences a loss of functionality disrupting the normal customer experience for a high percentage of Users.
+A significant segment of Ontic’s Platform experiences a loss of functionality disrupting the normal customer experience for a high percentage of Users.

-Any other problem or bug with the Platform or Services that does not affect core functionally or that the Client can circumvent by using a temporary workaround.
+Any other problem or bug with the Platform that does not affect core functionally or that the Client can circumvent by using a temporary workaround.

 Unless otherwise classified, Ontic shall consider all issues to be Level 3 by default.
 Upon triage, Ontic shall, in good faith, determine the classification/severity of the service incident and shall respond according to the above table.